 What is 988?

-When someone calls, chats, or texts 988, they can expect to be connected to a crisis specialist who is trained and prepared to deliver support to anyone experiencing a crisis.
+When someone calls, chats, or texts 988, they can expect to be connected to a trained crisis specialist who is ready to listen and help.
 Because a crisis is defined by the person or family experiencing it, the crisis specialist will engage with the person to understand and address the person’s unique concerns and needs.
-The intervention may include assessment, stabilization, referral, and follow-up for individuals at high risk for suicide and/or poor mental health outcomes.
-If a higher level of care is needed, the crisis specialist will work with the caller and other supports to connect them to a mobile crisis response team to respond to the person in the community.
+The call is free and confidential, you decide how much information to share.
+Support doesn’t have to end with that conversation.
+Our crisis specialists can connect you with resources for follow up.
+If a higher level of care is needed at the time of contact, the crisis specialist will work with the caller and other supports to connect them to a mobile crisis response team to respond to the person in the community.

 When should you call 988?

 If you are thinking about suicide, are experiencing a mental health or substance use crisis, or are worried about a friend or loved one, reach out to the 988 Suicide & Crisis Lifeline for support by calling, texting, or chatting 988.